-At present, there is insufficient experimental data to postulate a bioenhancing mechanism of THP.
-However, there are experiments done both in vitro and in vivo with the parent compound piperine which indicate that THP may operate by increasing either or two of the events: 1. membrane fluidity, and 2. affinity of nutrient/drug to the cell membrane (23).
-It should be also considered that THP which is a lipophylic compound may increase solubilization of the intracellular lipid moiety in the skin, making it more permeable to the applied nutrient/drug.
+At present more experimental data is needed to postulate the bioenhancing mechanism of Cosmoperine.
+However, there are experiments done both in vitro and in vivo with the parent compound piperine, which indicate that Cosmoperine may operate by increasing either of two events: 1. membrane fluidity, and 2. affinity of nutrient/drug to the cell membrane.
+It should be also considered that Cosmoperine, which is a lipophylic compound, may increase solubilization of the intracellular lipid moiety in the skin, making it more permeable to the applied nutrient/drug.